 Corporate Secretary and General Counsel

-Mrs. Linda Bwakira joined Africa Re in October 2019 as Corporate Secretary & General Counsel in the Corporate Secretariat Department.
+Mrs Bwakira joined Africa Re as Corporate Secretary and General Counsel in October 2019.